RTEMS/rtems-docs/c_user/overview.rst

 RTEMS requires RAM to manage each instance of an RTEMS object that is created.
 Thus the more RTEMS objects an application needs, the more memory that must be reserved.
-See Configuring a System_.
+See :ref:`Configuring a System`.

 RTEMS utilizes memory for both code and data space.
 Although RTEMS' data space must be in RAM, its code space can be located in either ROM or RAM.